top of page

 Why Are Complaints Increasing in My Contact Centre?

 If you’re asking this, it’s not because you’ve ignored performance.
 You’ve reviewed QA.
 You’ve recalibrated scoring.
 You’ve increased coaching.
 You’ve tightened scripts.
 And yet complaint volume is rising.
 That tension usually arrives with executive attention attached.
 The data says performance is improving.
 Customers suggest something else.
 That gap needs investigation before it turns into a performance narrative.
-Complaints Should Drop When Performance Improves.
-So Why Aren
+For the full structural explanation of why complaints and per

 Graeme Colville